 Community includes all individuals and organizations that influence youth.
-This can be teachers and more.
+This can be teachers and schools, families and community organizations, neighborhood leaders and local businesses, and more.

-Culture is a set of beliefs, values, and norms that are shared within a community of people, characteristics, including age, socioeconomic class, nationality, language, religion, race/ethnicity,
+Culture is a set of beliefs, values, and norms that are shared within a community of people, and which shape a person's actions and sense of self.

 Dosage refers to how much programming a young person experiences.
-It's generally measured in as well as duration - how long the young person participates in programs from start to finish (ideally, over a number of years); and breadth - the variety of activities a young person experiences either across multiple programs or within one program.
+It's generally measured in intensity - the amount of hours per day, days per week and weeks per year a young person attends; as well as duration - how long the young person participates in programs from start to finish (ideally, over a number of years); and breadth - the variety of activities a young person experiences either across multiple programs or within one program.